Pune – Nashik Semi High Speed Rail – Information, Route Map, Fares, Tenders & Updates

 MRIDC has plans to develop Private Freight Terminal (PFT), dry ports, multimodal and commercial hubs, warehouses and sidings at locations suggested by local industries.

 In February 2020, the line’s revised Detailed Project Report (DPR) was approved by the Indian Railways’ Central Railways (CR).
 Its DPR is now awaiting the Maharashtra state government’s approval.
+In June 2021, land acquisition process started for acquiring approximately 1458.69 hectares.

 - Top Speed: 250 kmph